30325 - INTRODUCTION TO ECONOMICS (MODULE I - MICROECONOMICS)

 |Continuous assessment||Partial exams||General exam|

 - A partial exam covering the first part of the course, followed by a final exam covering the second part of the course.
-Each exam lasts 1 hour and consists of exercises and open ended questions.
+Each exam lasts 1 hour and consists of multiple choice and open ended questions.
 The grade in each exam is between 0 and 30.
 The course is passed if the grade in both exams is at least 18.
 In this case, the final grade is the mean of the two, rounded upwards.
 Students who fail the exam can retake it, in the general exam format.